-The State of Michigan utilizes a foundation allowance approach, which provides for a specific annual amount of revenue per student based on a State-wide formula.
-The foundation allowance is funded from a combination of State and local sources.
-Revenues from State sources are primarily governed by the School Aid Act and the School Code of Michigan.
-The State portion of the foundation is provided from the State's School Aid Fund and is recognized as revenues in accordance with State law and accounting principles generally accepted in the United States of America.
+The State of Michigan uses a foundation allowance approach, which provides for a specific annual amount of revenue per student based on a state-wide formula.
+The foundation allowance is funded from a combination of state and local sources.
+Revenues from state sources are primarily governed by the School Aid Act and the School Code of Michigan.
+The State portion of the foundation allowance is provided from the State's School Aid Fund and is recognized as revenues in accordance with state law and accounting principles generally accepted in the United States of America.